1. Valley of butterflies

 At this altitude, the wild flowers can be enjoyed and it is possible to see Cyclamen repandum, which is widespread up here, until late May and possibly later in a cool spring.
 One speciality to look out for which is fairly common here but not in other parts of the island, is the charming, white Paeonia clusii ssp rhodia.
 It flowers in April and May and can sometimes be seen on the banks overhanging the road.

-The village of Monolithos and its castle
+10. The village of Monolithos and the venetian castle

 The main attraction of the village of Monolithos is the mediaeval castle, which stands among the pines on the great outcrop of an isolated rock from which the name Monolithos (lonely rock) is derived.
 After Leaving your car at the bottom, there is a a ten-minute walk that will bring you to the summit, where your only company is the sea and the fragrance of the wild herbs.
 Within the castle walls stands the church of Agios Panteleimon.
 Bellow the castle you will find an attractive stone building housing a small café.
 The road leads on to Fourni, the beach at Monolithos, ideal for those who like pebbles, waves and a peaceful setting.